panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 }
 ```

-This version of the component, which uses the classnames tool, is easier to understand than the template string version.
+This version of the component, which uses the `classnames` tool, is easier to understand than the template string version.

-If you'd need to add more CSS classes (for example to handle `isErrorLoading`), the version that uses classnames grows without significantly affecting the readability.
+Adding more CSS classes (for example to handle `isErrorLoading`) would not decrease the readability of the version that uses `classnames` utility (contrary to using a template literal).

 ## 5. String interpolation in TypeScript